Do You Have Age Spots on Your Skin?

 Last week I saw a lot of patients in my dermatology office with very crusty seborrheic keratosis.
-They’re scaly, bumpy growths and most people who have them don’t like them.
+They’re scaly, bumpy growths and most people who have these age spots don’t like them.
 They look funny, scale comes off of them and they can get caught on clothing, becoming irritated.

-My patients and I call them skin barnacles because they’re stuck on the skin much like barnacles are stuck on things in the ocean.
+My patients and I call them skin barnacles because they’re stuck on the skin much like barnacles are stuck on things in the ocean!

 There are some easy skin care tricks to help control these age spots and last week I spent a lot of time teaching patients how to do this.

-If you have them, you’ll see that they have a ‘stuck-on’ feel and appearance.
+If you have them, you’ll see that they have a “stuck-on” feel and appearance.
 They’re also typically darker in color than the rest of your skin.
-They can form on any part of your body, but the most common sites are along your hairline, neck (where they can look like small skin tags), under your breast folds, all over your back and on the outside of your forearm, the backs of your hands, tops of your feet and behind your knees.
+They can form on any part of your body, but the most common sites are along your hairline, neck (where they can look like small skin tags), under your breast folds, all over your back and on the outside of your forearm, the backs of your hands, tops of your feet, and behind your knees.

 Like a wart, a barnacle happens because your living skin cells grow excessively and form a little mound that’s raised up higher than the rest of your skin.
-The little mound of living cells then makes excessive layers of dead skin cells (called the stratum corneum) and this is why they feel crusty and stuck on- like a barnacle.
+The little mound of living cells then makes excessive layers of dead skin cells (called the stratum corneum), and this is why they feel crusty and stuck on- like a barnacle.
 It’s the dead cells that we can buff and exfoliate away with powerful, regular, AHA-containing, exfoliating skin care.
-Occasionally, this exfoliating skin care treatment will also get rid of the little mound of living cells too.
+Occasionally, this exfoliating skin care treatment will also get rid of the little mound of living cells, too.

-Over the years I’ve used a variety of AHA products to control them, but I developed my current, and extremely powerful, regimen just in time for my 40th birthday – when I grew my first barnacle on my right arm.
+Over the years, I’ve used a variety of AHA products to control them, but I developed my current, and extremely powerful, regimen just in time for my 40th birthday – when I grew my first barnacle on my right arm.
 At the time, the concept of exfoliating skin care was less common.
 I experimented (on myself as usual) until I came up with something that worked well.